mastrojs/mastrojs.github.io/data/guide/bundling-assets-caching.md

     "pregenerate": "deno run -A mastro/generator --pregenerateOnly",
 ```

 Then add `deno task pregenerate` to your CI/CD workflow.
-This will generate a `dist/` folder just like `generate` would for a static site.
+This will generate a `generated/` folder just like `deno task generate` would for a static site.
 But this time, it will only attempt to generate routes with the following line added:

 ```js title=routes/_images/[...slug].server.ts ins={3}
 import { createImagesRoute } from "mastro/images";